jk-brown/running_matilda_on_gcam/README.md

  Getting GCAM output to run in Matilda

 ## Scripts
-  Contains scripts from Kalyn's work.
+  Contains scripts from Kalyn's work. and maybe a scrap sheet from Joe learning?

 ## Workflow
   - utils.R has code for writing functions.